argicida/adversarial/README.md

 ```
 If you don't know the port tensorboard is running on, check it by logging into the server and run `screen -r tensorboard` to log into the screen session, and check for the output from tensorboard.
 Detach from the screen session without killing it by clicking CTRL+A+D at the same time.

+If everything works, you should be able to access the tensorboard by visiting localhost:8080 on your client machine.